Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 |Same parameter list | No | Yes |
 |Polymorphism involved | Yes (static) | Yes (dynamic) |

+**1. Why is overloading a compile-time convenience?**

+It decides at compile time which operator to call on

 ## Constructors & Initialization Lists